mozilla/ichnaea/docs/api/index.rst

 support multiple location services.
 As an extension to this the :ref:`api_geosubmit` API was added to offer a consistent way to contribute back data to the service.
 Afterwards the :ref:`api_region` API was added and :ref:`api_geosubmit2` superseded its version 1 counterpart.
-Finally the :ref:`api_transfer` API was added.

 .. toctree::
    :maxdepth: 1